RebelToolbox/RebelDocumentation/development/compiling/compiling_for_windows.rst

 ``cmd.exe`` or PowerShell instead.

-During development, using the Visual Studio compiler is usually a better idea, as it links the Godot binary much faster than MinGW.
+During development, using the Visual Studio compiler is usually a better idea, as it links the Rebel Engine binary much faster than MinGW.
 However, MinGW can produce more optimized binaries using link-time optimization (see below), making it a better choice for production use.